boss507104/CSC-Pilot/python-environment/smartsim-environment.md

 smart validate --device cpu
 ```

-Missing RedisAI, ONNXRuntime, PyTorch, or TensorFlow backends here are expected — the default build deliberately skips RedisAI and all ML backends.
-This validates the Redis database executable and the SmartSim/SmartRedis orchestration path, not RedisAI model execution.
+Missing ONNXRuntime, PyTorch, or TensorFlow backends here is expected.
+The RedisAI module itself should be present because the SmartSim Orchestrator requires it for database startup.

 Native library and CMake check: